Last updated on January 21, 2023 by Wandering our World

 All of these issues can be avoided in either location if you plan accordingly.

-Costa Rica or Puerto Rico: Which is the better choice?
+Costa Rica vs Puerto Rico: Which Is The Better Choice?

 Costa Rica is better for adventurous travelers who want more excitement on their trip.
 You’ll find plenty of mountains, rainforests, and beaches to explore.
 Whilst English is a less familiar language in the country, Costa Rica is a cheaper destination than Puerto Rico too.